We continue our list of the best games for Mac. The next category is:

 Like Planescape, Torment puts its emphasis on story-telling rather than combat, with long swathes of dialogue, and important choices that affect how other characters react, and how the game itself unfolds.
 And, true to its roots, the graphics are resolutely 2D and isometric.

-If you're a fan of 3D action-RPGs like Diablo then you should probably look elsewhere - and the recent 2.5 patch for Diablo 3 turns out to be quite good fun - but if you prefer RPGs that focus on story-telling and character development you'll find the weird and wonderful world of Torment to be a worthy successor to the original Planescape.
-Cliff Joseph
+If you're a fan of 3D action-RPGs like Diablo then you should probably look elsewhere, but if you prefer RPGs that focus on story-telling and character development you'll find the weird and wonderful world of Torment to be a worthy successor to the original Planescape.

 Two Worlds II